 What participants worried about differed from one city to another.
 In Bali, participants were confident in their program structure and delivery.
 Discussions quickly moved from curriculum design to these questions: How do we price our services?
 What revenue streams would work for us?
 How do we sustain our organization beyond project-based funding?

-Financial sustainability became a central topic.
-The challenge was no longer just how to run a program, but how to sustain the organization behind it.
+Financial sustainability became the main topic.
+The question was no longer about how to run a program, but how to sustain the organization behind it.

 In contrast, in cities like Solo and Palu, participants were still focused on strengthening foundational program design.
-Worksheets and structured frameworks helped organize thinking around mentorship structure, session sequencing, learning objectives.
+Worksheets and structured frameworks from the playbook helped with mentorship structure, session sequencing, learning objectives.

 This contrast suggests that as ecosystems mature, accelerator priorities shift from program design fundamentals toward organizational sustainability and resilience.